 The flag has three horizontal stripes, red stripes on the top and bottom, a blue stripe, whose height is double of the red ones, in the middle with white circle in the center of the blue stripe.

-The Red represents blood shed by the people during the struggle for freedom.
+The Red stripes represent blood shed by the Lao people during the struggle for freedom and independence from the French.

-The White circle symbolises justice and the unity of the people under the leadership of the Lao People's Revolutionary Party and the country's bright future.
+The White circle in the center symbolises justice and the unity of the Lao people under the leadership of the Lao People's Revolutionary Party and the country's bright future.
 It is also said to represent a full moon against the Mekong River.

 Before Laos became the Lao People's Democratic Republic (Lao PDR) in 1975 the country's flag was red, with a triple-headed white elephant standing on a five-level pedestal.

-The three-headed elephant flag represented the ancient name of the
+The three-headed elephant flag was used from 1952 until the fall of the royal government in 1975.

 The five-level pedestal represented the law on which the country rested.